pebasics/api-docs/Errors/7 - One of required fields is empty.md

 # Explanation
-One of required fields is empty.
+One of required fields is empty

 # Solution
-Check API documentation on what fields can be left empty or null.
+Check API documentation on what fields can be left empty or null